-If I, a member of my household, or a person I have recently been in close contact with outside of my household starts to feel ill or display any symptoms of COVID-19, or I am contacted by NHS Test and Trace, I will self-isolate immediately and cancel all upcoming appointments that fall within the recommended isolation period.
-I will access a COVID-19 test and follow NHS Test and Trace protocols.
+If I, a member of my household, or a person I have recently been in close contact with starts to display any symptoms of COVID-19, I will contact you to let you know as soon as possible.
 This may mean that I have to cancel your appointment at short notice.
 I appreciate that this may be inconvenient and disappointing for you, but it is done entirely for your own safety.
-If your appointment is cancelled, you will be able to re-book again once I have completed the required isolation period.
+I will endeavour to get you booked back in as soon as possible.

-If you, anyone in your household, or a person you have recently been in close contact with outside of your household starts to feel ill or display any symptoms of COVlD-19, or if you’re contacted by NHS Test and Trace, please contact me to cancel your appointment immediately.
+If you, anyone in your household, or a person you have recently been in close contact with starts to display any symptoms of COVlD-19, please contact me to cancel your appointment immediately.